betulkuru/Hospital_Bed_Capacity_and_Patient_Flow_Data/README.md

 Project Summary
 This project aims to analyze and model a real or simulated hospital dataset to optimize bed occupancy and patient flow.
 By predicting patient admissions and bed occupancy rates, the model helps improve service quality during peak periods.
 Forecasting models will provide hospital management with early insights into future occupancy trends, allowing for better decision-making and resource planning.

+⚠ Disclaimer: The dataset used in this project is simulated and does not represent real patient or hospital data.
+The results are intended for analytical and educational purposes only and should not be used for actual hospital decision-making.